-You can knit with the stripes or without, using one block colour if that is your preference.
+You can knit with the stripes or without, using one block color if that is your preference.

-In this post, you will see an easy and quick knitted pumpkin pattern.
+Make an easy and quick knitted pumpkin with free pattern.

 This was knit up quite quickly and used leftovers in my yarn stash, around 20g per pumpkin.

 This cute little pumpkin is a perfect stash-busting project.

 Cast on a new project with this super easy corner-to-corner baby blanket pattern.

 The blanket is C2C meaning that you knit the blanket diagonally from corner to corner.